 Price caps on intra-EU communications

-Article 5a TSM Regulation limits the maximum retail price (excluding VAT) charged to consumers for regulated intra-EU communications from 15 May 2019 to EUR 0.19 per minute for calls and to EUR 0.06 per SMS message.
+Article 5a TSM Regulation limits the maximum retail price (excluding VAT) charged to consumers for regulated intra-EU communications from 15 May 2019 to EUR 0.19 per minute for calls and EUR 0.06 per SMS message.
+According to Article 10 (5) TSM, the provision of Article 5a applies until 14 May 2024.

-Operators should offer regulated intra-EU communications in which the regulated price caps should apply by default.
+Operators must offer regulated intra-EU communications in which the regulated price caps should apply by default.
 Article 5a (4) TSM Regulation gives consumers the option to switch from or back to tariffs with regulated price caps, therefore such tariffs must be an option offered by providers of international communications.

 Providers may apply charging intervals for regulated intra-EU calls up to 60 seconds unless further national legislation specifies otherwise.